 (2) In order to improve congregational life Church Council may, after consultation with affected parties, integrate parts of a congregation into neighbouring congregations, form new congregations or dissolve existing congregations.
 Its decision is subject to ratification by Church Synod.

-(3) If it is impossible to reach an agreement on matters referred to in paragraphs 1 and 2, then Church Synod will take the decision.
+(3) If it is impossible to reach an agreement on matters referred to in Sections 21 (1) and (2), then Church Synod will take the decision.

 Section 22 Parishes

-(1) With the prior consent of Church Council congregations within a circuit may join to form a parish for the execution of joint tasks.
+(1) With the prior consent of Church Council congregations within a Circuit may join to form a parish for the execution of joint tasks.
 For each parish rules are drawn up by Church Council in consultation with the relevant congregations.

 (2) Provisions regarding pastoral care and Church undertakings are made by Church Council.